ncalvertuk/DrunkenSalesman/ReadMe.md

 ---
-title: "The Drunken Salesman: Applying the Travelling Salesperson Problem to Manchester Breweries"
+The Drunken Salesman: Applying the Travelling Salesperson Problem to Manchester Breweries
 ---

 ### Introduction